 We must see increased investment for staff development and training, to ensure staff are equipped with the necessary skills and knowledge to effectively manage their workloads and mental health.

 Particularly among allied health professionals alike, understanding burnout is a vital factor amidst a workforce crisis of recruitment and retention.
-These strategies should be based on partnership working principles and recognise trade union health and safety representatives' key role in inspecting workplaces, inputting to risk assessment processes, and notifying employers of hazards at work.

 By addressing employee burnout, we aim to foster healthier and more sustainable working environments that prioritise worker well-being.